Heel Pain a Runners’ Perspective Management and Treatment

 The symptoms of bruised heels are usually a gradual onset of pain; however, it can also be instant if you jump from a height and land on your heels.
 You will notice pain or discomfort while walking and athletes may continue to train until such time that it becomes worse and prevents them from training.
 Symptoms for bruised heels can be like plantar fasciitis however bruised heels are not generally worse in the morning and do not radiate towards to foot arch as plantar fasciitis would.
 Bruised heels generally improve with rest as long as it is not ignored and allowed to become worse due to continuing training.

 Severs disease is also known as calcaneal apophysitis.
 This is a condition where the growth plates in the back of the heel become irritated which can be due to an increase in running.
-This pain is located at the back of the heel rather than under the heal as in bruised heels, plantar fasciitis or Achilles Tendonitis.
-This is common cause of heel pain in children between the ages of 9 and 12 and even though it can affect any child in that age range children that are active and do sports that involve a lot of jumping have an increased risk of developing this condition.
+This pain is located at the back of the heel rather than under the heel as in bruised heels, plantar fasciitis or Achilles Tendonitis.
+This is a common cause of heel pain in children between the ages of 9 and 12 and even though it can affect any child in that age range that is active and does sports that involve a lot of jumping have an increased risk of developing this condition.

-The most common treatments for severs disease are heal lifts which can help to support the heel, stretching the calf muscles and ice.
+The most common treatments for severe disease are healed lifts which can help to support the heel, stretching the calf muscles and ice.
 It would also be advisable for your child to stop doing the activity that is causing the pain.
-Physical therapies can help with the healing process as well as stretching and in some cases which are more severe a cast may be used to immobilise the ankle helping the healing process.
+Physical therapies can help with the healing process as well as stretching and in some cases which are more severe a cast may be used to immobilize the ankle helping the healing process.